tweag/nickel/RELEASING.md

 2. Do the [release on GitHub](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository),
    and include the docker image built in 1.
-Please look at previous releases to for the naming convention of git tags.
+Please look at previous releases for the naming convention of git tags.

 ### Redeploy nickel-lang.org with the new release